Whitefish Bay High School Annual From 1943 During World War 2

-In fact, after Lois Petry married, they became Godparents to my brother Jim.
-My parents also became Godparents to one of their children.
-The kids from each family called the other parents "Aunt and Uncle."
-Although it was an honorary title, we could not have thought of them any more endearingly than if in fact their bloodlines made it so.
+In fact after Lois Petry married she and her husband became godparents to my brother Jim.
+My parents also became godparents to one of their children.
+The kids from each family called the other parents "aunt and uncle."
+Although it was merely an honorary title we could not have thought of them any more endearingly than if in fact their bloodlines made it so.

 This is what was written about my mother's long time buddy.

 Her dark eyes and cute grin have won "Pete" many friends.
 Her four years' work in Junior and Senior Choirs merits real praise.
 As another Fox Pointer, Lois also enjoyed Home Ec.
 Club her Sophomore year."